remkop/picocli-jansi-graalvm/README.md

 This creates a `myapp.exe` Windows executable in the current directory for the `my.pkg.MyApp` class.

-Note that there is a [known issue](https://github.com/oracle/graal/issues/1762) with Windows native images generated with Graal 19.2.1, which is that they require the `msvcr100.dll` library as an external dependency.
+Note that there is a [known issue](https://github.com/oracle/graal/issues/1762) with Windows native images generated with Graal 19.2.1:  the `msvcr100.dll` library is required as an external dependency.
 This file is not always present on a Windows 10 system, so we recommend that you distribute the `msvcr100.dll` file (you can find it in the `C:\Windows\System32` directory) together with your Windows native image.

 ## Why do we need jansi-substratevm?